 step_end |

-.jaiph/hooks.json defines workflow_end with at least one non-empty command, only those commands run for workflow_end (global workflow_end is ignored).workflow_end key, or only an empty array, global workflow_end commands run (if any).step_end does not change how workflow_start is resolved.There is no way to explicitly disable a global hook from a project file alone.
+workflow_end with at least one non-empty command — only those commands run; global workflow_end is ignored.workflow_end or uses an empty array — global workflow_end commands run (if any).step_end in the project file has no effect on how workflow_start is resolved.There is no explicit “disable” mechanism.
 Omitting an event or using [] means “fall back to global.”
-To suppress a global hook for one project, override that event with a no-op (e.g. "workflow_end": ["true"]).
+To suppress a global hook for one project, override that event with a no-op: "workflow_end": ["true"].

-| Field | Present | Description |
+| Field | Present in | Description |

 |---|---|---|